Author: Jameel Manji, Founder, Manji Law, P.C.

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

 Manji Law is your complete immigration solution.
-If you are seeking assistance with TPS Venezuela, please give us a call.
+If you are seeking assistance with Venezuela TPS, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

 Venezuela TPS Support

-The Venezuela TPS Bill was sponsored by two Florida Democrats, Representatives Darren Soto and Mario Diaz-Balart along with Florida Republican Marco Rubio.
-The Bill has widespread support among other Democrats, including notable vocal supporters, Representatives Dick Durbin from Illinois and Patrick Leahy from Vermont.
+The Venezuela TPS Act of 2019 was sponsored by two Florida Democrats, Representatives Darren Soto and Mario Diaz-Balart along with Florida Republican Marco Rubio.
+The Bill had widespread support among other Democrats, including notable vocal supporters, Representatives Dick Durbin from Illinois, and Patrick Leahy from Vermont.

 If you are seeking asylum or would like to relocate to the United States, a Georgia immigration lawyer knowledgeable about the issues can be of assistance.